ziparker/PlotJuggler/docs/visualization_howto.md

 ![plotjuggler terms](images/PlotJuggler_terms.png)

-## How to display a simple timeseries curve
+## Add one or multiple timeseries to a PlotWidget

 To display a curve inside a PlotWidget, simply select the timeserie using the __Left Mouse__ button then drag-and-drop it inside the plotting area.